carmine560/submit-urls/README.md

 ### Indexing API ###

-First, prepare a [JSON key
+First, prepare your [JSON key
 file](https://developers.google.com/search/apis/indexing-api/v3/prereqs) for
 authorization and encrypt it using GnuPG with your OpenPGP key pair.
 Next, replace the values of the following options in the configuration file with